 Leslie Evers is a musician whose diverse talents include songwriting, singing, swing guitar and clawhammer banjo.
 Leslie Evers creates moving pictures, and impart a sense of story, character, and mood with her songs.

 Top 10 on the Folk Charts, July 2014

 “Break A Little Heart” #3 song on the Folk charts, July 2014

-Leslie is a poet, dramatic writer and cinema veteran, but most of all a musician whose diverse talents include songwriting, singing, swing guitar and clawhammer banjo.
-She has been strongly influenced by American roots & old time music, as well as the melodies and themes explored in the great American songbook.
-Her songs create moving pictures, and impart a sense of story, character and mood.
-Leslie lives in Northern California.
+Leslie Evers is a poet, dramatic writer and cinema veteran, but most of all a musician whose diverse talents include songwriting, singing, swing guitar and clawhammer banjo.
+Leslie Evers has been strongly influenced by American roots & old-time music, as well as the melodies and themes explored in the great American songbook.
+Her songs create moving pictures and impart a sense of story, character, and mood.
+Leslie Evers lives in Northern California.